The Atlantic League, pioneer of the robo umps, will return to human umps in 2022

 But the league announced Thursday that those two high-profile experiments will no longer be implemented in 2022.
-The Atlantic League will return to human umpires calling balls and strikes and will bring the mound back to the traditional distance of 60 feet 6 inches, the league said in a news release.
+The Atlantic League will return to human umpires calling balls and strikes and will bring the mound back to its traditional distance of 60 feet 6 inches, the league said in a news release.
 Other experimental rules, including the use of larger bases, an extra-inning tiebreaker and anti-shift rules, will remain in place.

 The ABS system will still be a part of professional baseball — the system is moving to an MLB-affiliated minor league to be determined — and the Atlantic League and Major League Baseball are set to announce additional 2022 test rules later this spring.